Banti021/restaurant-manager/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
-Restaurant Manager is a command-line application designed to help restaurant owners efficiently manage their menu, orders, inventory, and sales reports.
+Restaurant Manager is a command-line application designed to help restaurant owners efficiently manage their menu, orders and sales reports.
 Leveraging the power of Python and PostgreSQL, it provides a robust back-end system capable of handling the dynamic needs of a modern restaurant.

 ## Features